Itbox: Skill / card games

-Past games that are no longer available, except on older machines, include The Two Towers, and Dungeons and Dragons.
+Past games that are no longer available, except on older machines, include The Two Towers, and Dungeons & Dragons.

 Tournament games

 In early 2006 a new style of game was introduced to itbox terminals.
 These tournament games pit players playing on different terminals around the country against each other for larger cash prizes than the stand-alone games.
 The national high score tables are reportedly updated in real time.

 Prizes

 In accordance with gambling legislation the standard payout percentage of itboxes is 30%, although operators can elect to set this at 40% or 50%.
 Many of the terminals are fixed minimum payout as with all fruit machines.

 Each game has a prize structure which varies according to whether that game has recently paid out more than it should have according to the fixed payout percentage.
 Most games have a nominal jackpot of £20 although attaining this requires considerable skill from the player and cooperation from the software.
 Occasionally the operator underestimates the dedication of quiz machine players, or the software on a particular game is defective.
 When this happens, fast-acting players can empty machines of the jackpot with minimum difficulty.